-Forth, it turned out to be mission impossible to be vegan in Norway, so we went vegetarian for the most duration of our trip.
-This made us realise that certain parts of the world don't go well with our dietary options.
-As such, we decided to be vegan at home but be a bit more flexible with our diet when we travel, and allow for vegetarian dishes
+It turned out to be mission impossible to be vegan in Norway, so we went vegetarian for the most duration of our trip.
+This made us realize that certain parts of the world don't go well with our dietary options.
+As such, we decided to be vegan at home but be a bit more flexible with our diet when we travel, and allow for vegetarian dishes.

 Day 1 - Oslo Airport to Lillehammer

 Our first stop was in a random supermarket called Kiwi.
-A few bits and bobs came down to an exorbitant amount of money, but hey, that's Norway alright: beautiful and expensive.
+A few bits and bobs came down to an exorbitant amount of money, but hey, that's Norway alright: beautiful and costly.

-It was that night we fell in love with Norway and realised our trip is going to be simply legendary.
+It was that night we fell in love with Norway and realized our trip will be simply legendary.

 The drive itself was fabulous, with many stops and countless photo opportunities.
 We really loved it.

-We didn't get to hike too much as the weather turned sour and we got caught in a mega-storm.
-It reminded us of our home in the UK but we really loved it, rather than get upset by it.
-I'm not too sure why, but we embraced the rain and cold.
-Our apartment was not too far from a few supermarkets, so we went to buy a few fresh ingredients for dinner.
+Just as we got ready for a hike, the weather turned sour and got caught in a mega storm.
+It reminded us of our home in the UK.
 We spent the evening chilling, cooking and enjoying some cosy time together in front of the fireplace.

 After our long drive, we finally got to our hotel in Valldal.
-When we thought views can't get any better, we realised our hotel is by the water, with fabulous views of the fjords.
+When we thought views can't get any better, we realized our hotel is by the water, with fabulous views of the fjords.
 We finished the evening with a hot meal and a bottle of wine in a glass restaurant with incredible vistas.
-Our Norway itinerary was getting better and better.
+This Norway itinerary is getting better and better.

 From Valldall we started our drive towards Byrkjelo via the Ørnesvingen-eagle Road.
 We, of course, wanted to see Geiranger and the Geirangerfjord.
 The landscape is as insane as you'd imagine, but the road there was also a lot busier than other parts of Norway.
 It was obvious this is a well-known tourist attraction.
 Nevertheless, we wanted to experience it for ourselves and spent a couple of hours exploring it.

-Day 7 - Byrkjelo to Jostedalsbreen National Park
+Day 7 - via Byrkjelo to Jostedalsbreen National Park

 The hike from the lake to the Nigardsbreen glacier itself took around 20 minutes.
 Close to the glacier you can take some pictures but should never venture further than the fence for your own safety… not without a guide anyway.
 We stopped and took some pictures and also got a chance to fly the drone.
 The views were just insane!